Video: Trump’s Hair Blowing Baldly In Wind And His Super Bowl Party Trend On Twitter As No Interview Planned

 Trump has used his Twitter platform to rail against any NFL players who knelt during the national anthem in protests against police brutality and racism.
 Instead, Trump said the NFL players should be fired.

-“Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a bitch off the field right now.
+“Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a b***h off the field right now.
 Out!
 He’s fired.
 He’s fired!'”

 Meanwhile, according to Blasting News, Trump is getting backlash for his Super Bowl plans.
 Romper reports that Trump is skipping the traditional presidential Super Bowl interview that has taken place prior to the big game in years past.
 Critics blame Trump’s contentious relationship with the media as the reason for no interview.